joinemm/homepage/content/pages/about.md

 I was a longtime user of Arch Linux but recently I have seen the light and transitioned all of my machines to NixOS.

-Aside from programming, I enjoy death metal, coffee, wine, photography, cooking and DIY projects with small electronics.
+Aside from programming, I enjoy death metal, coffee, wine, photography, cooking and small electronics.

 ### Links